Table of Contents

 Common Ingredients in Chili

-Traditional chili recipes often include ingredients like ground beef, canned tomatoes, beans, and pre-packaged chili seasoning.
-While these ingredients provide bold flavor and hearty texture, they are also common culprits for sneaky sodium.
+Traditional chili recipes include ground beef, canned tomatoes, beans, and pre-packaged chili seasoning.
+While these ingredients provide bold flavor and hearty texture, they are common culprits for sneaky sodium.
 Here are typical sodium levels for key chili components:

 - Canned beans – Around 400-500 mg per serving.